MagLev/maglev.github.com/docs/build.markdown

 ---
 # Build MagLev from Source

-## Step 1: Install the MagLev source:
+## Step 1: Install the MagLev source
+Create a new directory on a local (not NFS) file system to hold the MagLev source tree and other files.
+Change to that directory, then:

     $ git clone git://github.com/MagLev/maglev.git
     $ export MAGLEV_HOME=$PWD/maglev